Bud Brown (politician): Political career

-Brown was first elected to the Eighty-ninth Congress, by special election, to fill the vacancy caused by the death of his father Clarence Brown in 1965, and reelected to the eight succeeding Congresses (November 2, 1965 to January 3, 1983).
-He was not a candidate for reelection to the Ninety-eighth Congress in 1982, as he ran for Governor of Ohio that year, losing to Richard Celeste.
+Brown was first elected to the 89th United States Congress, by special election, to fill the vacancy caused by the death of his father Clarence Brown in 1965, and reelected to the eight succeeding Congresses (November 2, 1965, to January 3, 1983).
+He was not a candidate for reelection to the 98th United States Congress in 1982, as he ran for Governor of Ohio that year, losing to Dick Celeste.

-He became involved in Republican Party politics, serving as a delegate to the Republican National Conventions in 1968, 1972, 1976, and 1984.
+He became involved in Republican Party politics, serving as a delegate to the Republican National Convention in the years 1968, 1972, 1976, and 1984.
 Ronald Reagan appointed Brown as Deputy Secretary of Commerce and Acting Secretary of Commerce; he served from 1983 to 1988.
 He was a member of the board of the Overseas Private Investment Corporation from 1988 to 1989, and he was president and chief executive officer of the United States Capitol Historical Society from 1992 to 1999.

 Personal life and death

 Brown was married to Joyce Helen (née Eldridge) Brown, a conductor, composer and classical pianist.
+They married on June 11, 1955 in a garden ceremony at the home of Roy Eldridge and Helen Eldridge in the town Franklin, Ohio, his wife's hometown.
 They had four children: Beth (c.
-1957–1964); Clancy, an actor, Cathy, and Roy, who followed his father into newspaper publishing and politics.
+1957–1964); Clancy Brown, an actor, Cathy, and Roy, who followed his father into newspaper publishing and politics.

-Bud Brown died in Urbana, Ohio, on January 26, 2022, at the age of 94.
+Bud Brown died from complications of COVID-19 at home in Urbana, Ohio, on January 26, 2022, at the age of 94.